guilsuper/goods-mvp/backend/README.md

 - SECRET_KEY is a Django secret key for encrypting processes
 - DEBUG is a Django application setting for the development process
 - FRONTEND_HOST is a front-end host, so only this host has access to the backend
-- EMAIL_USER and EMAIL_PASSWORD are for sending emails from the Django application
 - POSTGRES_NAME, POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_HOST, POSTGRES_PORT keywords are related to Postgres Database

 The .env file example: